joncarlmatthews/handmade/README.md

 ## Pre-req

 Install Visual Studio Community 2017.
 Once Visual Studio is installed navigate to **Tools** -> **Get Tools and Features** options and check that the latest version of the Windows 10 SDK is installed.
 The Windows SDK gives you access to `windows.h`.
 If it's not installed you'll receive the `cannot open source file "windows.h"` error message when attempting the build the source code.
 The other setting I had to change to resolve this issue was to change the **Platform** from **Win32** to **x64** under **Project -> Properties**.
 This will then show the **Windows SDK Version** option where you can select the latest version of the Windows SDK which was installed in the first step.
+Without the SDK specified, although it's installed, you're project won't know where to find it.

 ## Editing Source Files